 Hygiene as a selling point?

-The future will no doubt look quite different for hotels – but there are encouraging signs.
+The future will no doubt look quite different for hotels as they start to rebuild business – but there are encouraging signs.
 Knight Frank is confident about the sector’s potential recovery from Covid, predicting occupancy growth beginning slowly in Q3 followed by substantially stronger growth in Q4 as travel confidence returns.

-Meanwhile, the industry is, of course, looking at new standards and new ways of working.
-The UK Housekeepers’ Association (UKHA) recently announced the launch of a new ‘Housekeeping COVID-19 Secure Standard’, designed to provide an industry-wide approach to cleaning and offering a clear process for housekeepers and accommodation managers to follow – in line with government guidelines.
+The industry has, of course, been looking at new standards and new ways of working during the peak of the pandemic.
+The UK Housekeepers’ Association (UKHA) announced the launch of a new ‘Housekeeping COVID-19 Secure Standard’, designed to provide an industry-wide approach to cleaning and offering a clear process for housekeepers and accommodation managers to follow – in line with government guidelines.
 With more than 700 members at UKHA, the standard will be available to hotels across the sector.